-I also added just a few drops of some of my favorite essential oils, mostly resins, to add aroma, energetics, and skin-nourishing properties to the blend.
+I also added just a few drops of some of my favorite essential oils–mostly resins, to add aroma, energetics, and skin-nourishing properties to the blend–along with a preservative to protect the product.
 After throwing in two pinches of vanilla bean powder for good measure, I began to stir it.
 Within minutes, my husband walked over, sniffed the jar in my hands and cooed, “Wow.
 THAT smells UNBELIEVABLE.”

 Good people, this was one of the best ideas I have ever randomly had.
 I am absolutely in love with my homemade walnut shell facial scrub — its light aroma smells like heaven on a stick and the combination leaves my face feeling positively sublime.

 If you are still in bed with Ain’t Hives and trying to figure out how to break up with their apricot scrub, do I have a recipe for you!

 “new day” facial scrub with walnut shells

 - 6 ounces Calendula cream (a super-thick cream of my own design — any super-thick cream should do)